 If you are taken back by such a harsh criticism right of the bat, we owe you an explanation.
 Gibson was always adamant about which guitars can have their brand on the headstock.

 That is the reason why Epiphone is considered to be low cost version of Gibson.
 With that said, Epiphone guitars are excellent for the most part, offering a pretty impressive performance across the range.

 When even such guitars don’t deserve to have a Gibson logo on them, it’s completely surprising that they would go ahead and put that same logo on a guitar that is complete trash.

 For some unknown reason, Gibson thought it would be a great idea to work with Baldwin in order to produce a very affordable guitar that has that iconic Les Paul shape, that is aimed at beginners and those who just want a cheap electric guitar.

 Now, no matter how limited they are by the price tag, you would still expect anything that bears the Gibson logo to at least sound decent, right?
 What they managed to deliver can only be described as Gibson’s darkest secret.
-Blunder of such magnitude that it almost ruined their perfectly good image.
+A blunder of such magnitude that almost ruined their perfectly good image.